beck410/rescue_me/README.md

 ##Synopsis

-Front-end individual capstone project for [NSS](www.nashvillesoftwareschool.com).
+Front-end individual capstone project for [NSS](www.nashvillesoftwareschool.com) Cohort 7.

 An Angular web application that utilizes the RescueGroups API to connect dog rescue organizations with shelters with the purpose to save dogs on death row.
 [Firebase](https://www.firebase.com/) is used to store each dog resuce organization's details.
 The app provides the following the features: